SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/user-token.md

 In order to create this type of token, the user should have Global Execute Analysis permission or Execute Analysis permission on the token's associated project.

 If the token's author loses Execute Analysis permissions for the associated project, the token will no longer be valid for performing an analysis.

 [[info]]
 | The usage of Project Analysis Tokens is encouraged for security reasons.
-| If such a token were to leak, an attacker would only gain access to analyze a single project.
-Interacting with the web services would not be possible for them.
+| If such a token were to leak, an attacker would only gain access to analyze a single project or to interact with the related web services requiring Execute Analysis permissions.

 ### Global Analysis Tokens